 4. Then “Company” followed by the equivalent of Limited

-A business license is an formal documents of a Company in China like Certificate of Incorporation in other jurisdictions.
-It state a company’s basic information such as company’s name in Chinese, incorporation date, registration address, scope of business, registered capital, investor name.
+A business license is a formal document of a Company in China like a Certificate of Incorporation in other jurisdictions.
+It states a company’s basic information such as the company’s name in Chinese, incorporation date, registration address, the scope of a business, registered capital, investor name.

 All enterprises in Mainland China are required to carry out annual compliance procedures as required by various governmental departments.
 It is essential to know the deadlines.
 Failure to comply may result in penalties or even revocation of business licenses.
-Normally one file Annual Audit Report within 3 month of the tax year ends.
-However the June 30th is the deadline of an annual audit report submission and licenses renewal in China
+Normally one file an Annual Audit Report within 3 months of the tax year ends.
+However, the June 30th is the deadline for an annual audit report submission and licenses renewal in China